-"Pre-construction" means any time prior to commencing land-clearing operations necessary for the installation of energy-generating structures at the small wind energy project.
+"Preconstruction" means any time prior to commencing land-clearing operations necessary for the installation of energy-generating structures at the small solar energy project.

-"Rated capacity" means the maximum capacity of a wind energy project based on the sum total of each turbine's nameplate capacity.
+"Rated capacity" means the maximum capacity of a solar energy project based on Photovoltaic USA Test Conditions (PVUSA Test Conditions) rating.

 project," or "project" means a small renewable energy project

-meteorological towers to determine the appropriateness of a site for the
+the construction of test structures to determine the appropriateness of a site

 "T&E," "state threatened or endangered